-The Super Bowl® brand football game (which, as my old friend David Oxenford has made clear, is a registered trademark of the beleaguered NFL) will be upon us before we know it.
-Everyone I know is already excited beyond all reason that the Kansas City Chiefs, who haven’t played in the Super Bowl since footballs were made of triceratops skin, are going to face the San Francisco 49ers, who are from… well, San Jose, I guess, or maybe Santa Clara, or at least somewhere 35-plus miles from San Francisco.
-But the big game wouldn’t be the big game without my annual shameless attempt to capitalize on the media event of the year (President Trump’s impeachment trial notwithstanding).
+The Super Bowl® brand football game (which, as my old friend David Oxenford has made clear, is a registered trademark of the NFL) will be upon us before we know it.
+Everyone I know is already excited beyond all reason that the Cincinnati Bungles, who haven’t played in the Super Bowl since footballs were made of Tyrannosaur skin, are poised to be division champs (all Joe Burrow has to do is defeath the Kansas City Chiefs Football Death Star next week).
+But the season of the big games wouldn’t be the big game without my annual shameless attempt to capitalize on the media event of the year (Adele’s Las Vegas show notwithstanding).

 Today, I review the old 15-yard standby, clipping.
 The clipping in today’s case was done not by a offensive player, but rather by an electric utility.